GoogleCloudPlatform/emblem/.github/ISSUE_TEMPLATE/user-journey.md

 assignees: ''

 ---
+*<Please apply relevant `component` and `persona` labels to this issue>*

 ## Description

 As a contributor, I make a contribution to an identified giving campaign.
 Note: No financial transaction will take place.

 ## Phase 1 Requirements